310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-I am so sorry, Souma.
-I am sorry to you too, Kaoru, and to everyone else…
+i am so sorry, souma. i am sorry to you too, kaoru, and to everyone else…

-I have never been selfish before, until now.
-So I am not really good at it.
+i have never been selfish before, until now. so i am not really good at it.
 {% endbubble %}

 {% bubble Kaoru %}